Islamic extremism: Foreign political support

-According to the British historian Mark Curtis, in his book Secret Affairs: Britain's Collusion with Radical Islam, Britain has been accused of consistently supporting radical Islam to combat secular nationalism because the secular nationalists threatened to seize the resources of their countries and use it for internal development, which was not accepted by England.
-The United States, like Britain before it, has been accused of historically supporting radical Islam in the face of secular nationalism, seen as a major threat to Western colonial dominance.
-Chomsky and coauthors accuse Israel of destroying Egypt and Syria in 1967, two bastions of secular Arab nationalism opposed to Saudi Arabia, which they view as the leader of radical Islam.
+According to British historian Mark Curtis in Secret Affairs: Britain's Collusion with Radical Islam, Britain supported radical Islamic groups to counter secular nationalism because nationalist movements sought to control their domestic resources for internal development, which challenged British interests.
+The United States similarly supported radical Islamic factions as a counterweight against secular nationalism, which was viewed as a threat to Western geopolitical influence.
+Noam Chomsky and his co-authors also argue that during the 1967 Six-Day War, Israel targeted Egypt and Syria as bastions of secular Arab nationalism opposing Saudi Arabia, which they considered the primary sponsor of radical Islam.